react-native-image-picker/react-native-image-picker/README.md

+#### * Before you open an issue *
+No, this library does not support multiple image selection.
+This is because it is built on top of the native iOS `UIImagePickerController`, which only supports single image selection.
+It could be accomplished by using a 3rd party or custom image picker library, but I wanted this library to simply expose native functionality.
+It _is_ possible on Android, but then we would lose parity with iOS.
+Please fork and roll-your-own solution if you need multi-select.
+Landscape support is tricky on iOS for this same reason - `UIImagePickerController` only supports portrait.

 # react-native-image-picker
 A React Native module that allows you to use native UI to select a photo/video from the device library or directly from the camera, like so: